Post 16 Mathematics - current landscape

 AS and A levels in further mathematics

 The A level further mathematics specification require students to study common content of pure mathematics, with examination boards free to offer a variety of different specifications which also include more pure mathematic, statistics, mechanics or discrete mathematics.
-The first A level examinations in further mathematics will take place in summer 2019.
+The first A level examinations in further mathematics took place in summer 2019.

 Core Maths is the new Post-16 qualification for students who achieved a Grade 4 (formerly Grade C) at GCSE Maths and wish to develop their practical maths skills for the real world, be it in work, study or everyday life.
 Core Maths is about students doing meaningful mathematical problems to increase their confidence in using maths and to be better equipped for the mathematical demands of other courses, higher education, employment and life.

 A useful overview of the changes can be found here.

 Recruiting students to study mathematics post 16

 Teachers of secondary mathematics in the Yorkshire Ridings Maths Hub region have the opportunity to take part in a workgroup Enrichment Strategies KS3 KS4

 We are delighted to offer the opportunity for teachers of Mathematics in the region to take part in this exciting initiative.
 In order to increase participation rates of students studying

 mathematics post 16, students and parents need to be convinced that this is both beneficial and achievable.
 The process of informing students and parents of the different pathways

 post 16 needs to start as early as possible.
 Teachers will develop a range of enrichment activities, accessible to KS3 and KS4 students, in which the mathematical content is beyond the scope of GCSE.
 For more information click on the link.